 So, How do you pick & choose what to learn?

-I learnt this when reading The First 20 Hours by Josh Kaufman.
+I learned this when reading The First 20 Hours by Josh Kaufman.

-One of my favourite quotes from the book:
+One of my favorite quotes from the book:

 “The best thing that can happen to a human being is to find a problem, to fall in love with that problem, and to live trying to solve that problem, unless another problem even lovable appears”

 I think this is the secret sauce to a happy and productive life.
 Just pick the skill that is the most enjoyable for you right now.
 In other words, choose an enjoyable project.